We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 IP Australia

-Registered Australian trade marks, designs, plant breeder’s rights, or patents do not protect your IP in other countries.
+Registering trade marks, designs, plant breeder’s rights or patents in Australia does not protect your IP in other countries.

 If you operate all or parts of your business overseas, you should consider registering IP rights in the country you are doing business with.
 Doing this will: